-Location: Glasgow Botanic Gardens
+Location: Botanic Gardens

 As has been proven in outdoor festivals in many cultural capitals around the world, Shakespeare plays work very well in the open air.
 Glasgow’s beautiful Botanic Gardens provide the perfect backdrop for just such an event.